skroutz/mistry/README.md

 The `projects_path` path should contain all the projects known to mistry.
 These are the projects for which jobs can be built.

-Refer to ["File system layout - Projects directory"](containing all the projects) for more info.
+Refer to [File system layout - Projects directory](https://github.com/skroutz/mistry/wiki/File-system-layout#projects-directory) for more info.

 ### API